-Are you being asked to act in a way that deviates from the normal way of doing things?
+Are you being asked to act in a way that deviates from the usual way of doing things?
 If you are, then you should exercise some scepticism.
-When things go wrong and result in financial loss it is often the case that something out of the ordinary was requested, and at the time it would have sounded plausible for whatever reason.
-There are many examples of this, yet there are far more examples of people losing huge amounts of money because a transaction required them to deviate from the normal way of doing things.
+When things go wrong and result in financial loss, it is often the case that the vendor asked for something out of the ordinary, and at the time, it would have sounded plausible for whatever reason.
+There are many examples of this, yet there are far more examples of people losing vast sums of money because a transaction required them to deviate from the norm.

-Being asked to pay up front fees, in order to receive something of greater value should obviously be met with scepticism.
-Winning a prize in an international lottery is just one example, and in order to receive the prize, people are asked to pay administration fees.
-Really?
-They have a £100,000 to give you, but you must pay them a £350 fee.
-Putting the fact aside that if you never bought a ticket, you would not be a winner, then even if you had genuinely won the prize, receiving a net payment of £99,650 is really obvious, and this is how the process would work with prizes.
+Being asked to pay upfront fees, to receive something of higher value should be met with scepticism.
+Winning a lottery prize is just one example.
+To obtain the winnings, the scammers ask people to pay administration fees.
+They have £100,000 to give you, but you must pay them a £350 fee.
+Putting the fact aside that if you never bought a ticket, you would not be a winner, then even if you had genuinely won the prize, receiving a net payment of £99,650 is obvious.

-Society has not evolved yet to a point where cash can be eliminated as it is still cost-prohibitive for small transactions.
-Consequently, for businesses where all transactions are small, cash is still a requirement.
-However, it is unusual these days for cash to be mandatory for medium or large transactions.
-It could be something as simple as a means of reducing taxation, but it is worth asking questions and being aware of the risks, especially if goods or services will be delivered at a later date.
+Society has not evolved yet to a point where it can operate without cash as it is often cost-prohibitive for small transactions.
+Consequently, for businesses where all transactions are small, cash payments are still a requirement.
+However, it is unusual these days for the cash to be mandatory for medium or large transactions.
+It could be something as simple as a means of reducing taxation, but it is worth asking questions and being aware of the risks, more so if the vendor will deliver goods or services at a later date.
 There are cases of businesses taking cash orders after they become aware that a bankruptcy declaration is imminent; high street travel agency being one example.
-Again, at a time when payments for goods and services are usually made with a bank card or credit card, being asked to pay cash for whatever reason is a deviation from the norm.
+Again, at a time when payments for goods and services are predominantly with a bank card or credit card, cash Only for whatever reason is a deviation from the norm.

 Bank Transfers to people or businesses where no existing relationship exists is asking for trouble, but this still happens.
-Again, payment by bank card or credit card is normal.
-Other payment options such as WorldPay and PayPal are established standards and also have their own fraud prevention measure in place.
-These payment services are designed to protect consumers and are well established, but far too often people are asked to deviate from this norm and transfer money directly to a bank account, only to never receive goods or services, and even worse, never be able to contact the recipient.
+Again, payment by bank card or credit card is a well-established practice.
+Other established payment options, such as WorldPay and PayPal, have fraud-prevention measure in place.
+These established payment services protect consumers, but far too often people are asked to deviate from this norm and transfer money directly to a bank account, only never to receive goods or services, and even worse, never be able to contact the recipient.

 Reasons which sound plausible for needing to deviate from the norm include:

-- Suggestion that there is a legal or official requirement for it to be different.
-For example, an alleged policy that a deposit on a holiday must be paid in cash.
-In practice this circumvents all the protection offered by Visa or MasterCard if something goes wrong.
+- The suggestion that there is a legal or official requirement for it to be different.
+For example, an alleged policy that consumers must pay a deposit on a holiday in cash.
+In practice, this circumvents all the protection offered by Visa or MasterCard if something goes wrong.

 - ‘This is how we do it with all our customers, and you save money.’
-An attempt to convince you that the deviation from normal practice is actually the normal practice that everyone uses.
+An attempt to convince you that the ‘deviation from the norm’ is the usual practice that everyone uses.

-- Time constraints such as a theatre ticket valid this week and that payment must be transferred immediately to get the ticket in time for the performance.
-Creating a sense of urgency to deviate from the norm.
+- Time constraints such as a theatre ticket valid this week and you must transfer payment immediately to get the tickets in time for the performance; creating a sense of urgency to deviate from the norm.

-- Card machine is not working today and sadly this offer will not be available tomorrow.
+- The card machine is not working today, and sadly this offer will not be available tomorrow.
 Creates the fear of loss while offering deviation from the norm as a viable solution.

 - Discounts offered for bank transfers or cash payments because of card payment fees.
 Creates financial incentive to deviate from the norm.

 - ‘We only have two left.’
-Using scarcity as a means of pushing a deviation from normal ways of doing thing
+Using scarcity as a means of pushing a deviation from the established ways of doing things.

-This is all very familiar to many readers, as stories keep resurfacing, but that is because the problem is far from being resolved.
-The suggestion here is to take a more holistic approach, and be suspicious whenever a transaction deviates from the normal way of doing this in society.
+These examples are very familiar to many readers, as stories keep resurfacing, but that is because the problem is far from being resolved.
+The suggestion here is to take a more holistic approach and be suspicious whenever a transaction deviates from the usual way of doing things in society.